nodejs/node-addon-api/CONTRIBUTING.md

 ### Rationale

-The Node-API team considered a couple different approaches with regards to changes extending **node-addon-api**
+The Node-API team considered a couple of different approaches with regard to changes extending **node-addon-api**
 - Larger core module - Incorporate these helpers and patterns into **node-addon-api**
 - Extras package - Create a new package (strawman name '**node-addon-api**-extras') that contain utility classes and methods that help promote good patterns and idioms while writing native addons with **node-addon-api**.
-- Ecosystem - Encourage creation of a module ecosystem around **node-addon-api** where folks can build on top of it.
+- Ecosystem - Encourage the creation of a module ecosystem around **node-addon-api** where folks can build on top of it.

 #### Larger Core